(1) The University of Western Sydney attracts wide-spread media attention at a local, metropolitan, national and

 (19) Where public comments are offered by staff as employees of the University of Western Sydney, it is expected that the comments will relate directly to their areas of scholarly expertise.

-(20) The University of Western Sydney encourages open and fair treatment of all perceived areas of concern, and it respects the rights of individuals to seek redress or remedy in accordance with the relevant legislation.
+(20) The University encourages open and fair treatment of all perceived areas of concern, and it respects the rights of individuals to seek redress or remedy in accordance with the relevant legislation.
 In fact, the University welcomes 'whistleblowers', and there are appropriate mechanisms within the University to meet the needs of staff who have major issues of concern, as outlined in the University's Protected Disclosures Policy.
-Recourse to the media is a last resort, and whilst UWS respects the rights of people to take that action, it requests staff and students to seek other remedies first.
+Recourse to the media is a last resort, and whilst the University respects the rights of people to take that action, it requests staff and students to seek other remedies first.

-(21) From time to time experts within the University of Western Sydney may hold views which are within their expertise area, but which could be controversial or cause offence to some stakeholder groups.
+(21) From time to time experts within the University may hold views which are within their expertise area, but which could be controversial or cause offence to some stakeholder groups.
 The University asks staff members to consult with the Director, Marketing and Communication before such views are expressed in the media.
 This will allow the University to exercise its duty of care for staff members who might otherwise be the subject of a public controversy as well as effectively manage the University's stakeholder relations.

 (22) All media liaison will be handled through the Media Services Unit, Office of Engagement & Partnerships.
-The Media Services Unit is available to assist with media liaison, and it is responsible for the writing, approval and distribution of all UWS media releases, as well as liaising with relevant journalists.
+The Media Services Unit is available to assist with media liaison, and it is responsible for the writing, approval and distribution of all University media releases, as well as liaising with relevant journalists.

 (23) Some staff have established good working relationships with the media within their areas of expertise, and staff are encouraged to use these contacts to further promote their academic expertise.
 However, staff who have media contact which has not been initiated by the Media Services Unit, are asked to advise the Unit, so it can ensure any follow-up media enquiries are managed in a timely and constructive manner thus optimising the University's media opportunities.